 - In the left-side navigation pane, click Logstash Clusters.
 On the Logstash Clusters page, find the cluster and click its ID.

 - In the left-side navigation pane of the page that appears, click Logs.
 Then, you can view the logs of the cluster.
-The Logs page contains the following tabs: Cluster Log, Slow Log, GC Log, Debug Log, and Asynchronous Write Log.
+The Logs page contains the following tabs: Cluster Log, Slow Log, GC Log, and Debug Log.
+The following table describes each type of log and their use scenarios.
+For more information about the logs, see Common types of logs.

 - On a tab of the Logs page, enter a query string, select the start time and end time,